Zarif Automates

 Step 4: Price for Value, Not Speed

-For retainer clients (ongoing monthly work), negotiate a monthly fee: $2K–$5K for a SaaS company needing quarterly content updates across 5 languages.
-You handle drafting with AI, review, cultural tweaks, and delivery.
+For retainer clients, negotiate a monthly fee from expected source volume, target languages, content risk, service levels, and reviewer capacity.
+You handle drafting with AI, review, cultural adaptation, and delivery.
 The client gets predictable costs; you get predictable income.

 Never compete on speed alone.
 If a client says "we can get this done cheaper with AI," agree—and offer to manage that AI process for them, ensuring quality and consistency.
 Positioning yourself as the trusted intermediary is how you command premium rates.